Prince assistant to the papal throne: History

 The office is believed to have been instituted by Pope Julius II in 1511.

 Various branches of the Colonna family held the title.
-The head of the Orsini family held the title from 1735 to 1958.
+The Orsini family held the title from 1735 to 1958.

 Since the 16th century, there have been numerous disputes and judicial controversies between the heads of the two traditionally hostile families, in order to assert their right of precedence over each other, deriving from a long series of privileges obtained over the centuries by their respective families, as evidenced by numerous memoirs and decrees, thanks to the changing favor of the popes for one family or the other, so much so that in order to overcome the sometimes heated controversies on precedence, which had been going on at least since the pontificate of Clement XI, Pope Benedict XIII established that the title of Prince assistant to the papal throne should alternate between the two heads of families.

 In January 1958, Pius XII relieved Filippo Orsini of the title after his extramarital affair with English actress Belinda Lee was made public.

 In 1962, Pope John XXIII appointed Alessandro Torlonia as the new Prince assistant, as he wanted a complement of two to serve as Custodians of the Second Vatican Council.
 Torlonia had previously served as the lay advisor to the Pontifical Commission for Vatican City State.

 In 1968, as part of the ongoing reception and implementation of the Second Vatican Council, Pope Paul VI issued an Apostolic Letter motu proprio which reformed the Papal Court into the Papal Household, consisting of two sections, the clerical Papal Chapel, and the lay Papal Family.
 Nearly all titles of nobility and many of the other Renaissance titles were suppressed.

-During those reforms, the Prince Assistants ceased to be a hereditary title, and the two living Prince Assistants, Asprenno Colonna and Alessandro Torlonia were allowed to retain the title personally until their deaths.
-Colonna died in 1987, and Torlonia died in 2018.
+During those reforms, the Prince Assistants ceased to be a hereditary title, and the two living Prince Assistants, Aspreno Colonna and Alessandro Torlonia were allowed to retain the title personally until their deaths.
+Colonna died in 1987, and Torlonia died in 2017.

 The title is not currently in use.